Starias22/cpp-revision/basics/variables/var.md

 ## Constante variables in C++

 A constaant variable is a variable whose valueshould neccessary be assigned at declaration and can't be modified.
-In our programm, there may be variables which should not be re-assign.
-Then we can useconstantes to ensure their value is not modified (unconsciously for example)during the programm.
+In our programm, there may be variables which should not be re-assigned.
+Then we can use constantes to ensure their value is not modified (unconsciously for example)during the programm.
 C++ provide two ways to declare constant variable:

 * Using the ````const```` keyword
-In that case, we use the ````const```` keyword followed by the type of the variable and then it identifier.
+In that case, we use the ````const```` keyword followed or precceded by the type of the variable and then it identifier.

 ## Examples: constant variables